openstack-archive/stx-docs/doc/source/developer_guide/index.rst

 Verify Packages
 ***************

 #.
-Verify there are no missing or failed packages:
+Verify no missing or failed packages exist:

    ::

       # cat logs/*_missing_*.log
       # cat logs/*_failmove_*.log

 #.
-In case there are missing or failed ones due to network instability
+In case missing or failed packages do exist, which is usually caused by
-   (or timeout), you should download them manually, to assure you get all RPMs listed in **rpms_3rdparties.lst**/**rpms_centos.lst**/**rpms_centos3rdparties.lst**.
+   network instability (or timeout), you need to download the packages manually.
+   Doing so assures you get all RPMs listed in *rpms_3rdparties.lst*/*rpms_centos.lst*/*rpms_centos3rdparties.lst*.

 ******************
 Packages Structure
 ******************

-The following is a general overview of the packages structure that you will have after having downloaded the packages
+The following is a general overview of the packages structure resulting from downloading the packages:

 ::